Did you know that just under half the people who start reading a book will not get past the first one hundred pages?

 Before you start typing that angry email to Dear Gary, let me explain …

 It is not what you are writing but the way you are writing.

-Writers often become tangled up their book’s story (lets call it plot) more than the way in which the book is written (we’ll call this structure, though it is also technique).
+Authors often become tangled up in their book’s story (let’s call it plot) more than the way in which the book is written (we’ll call this structure).

-Let’s say this again, for many writers the plot is more important than the structure.
-They’ve been told that ‘story sells’, that readers are looking for ‘a good story’ even that ‘the story will win out’, and this is true, story is essential.
-But the problem is that with a 100% focus on story, there’s no time to consider structure.
+For many authors, the plot is more important than the structure.
+They’ve been told that story sells, that readers are looking for a good story, even that the story will win out, and this is true.
+Story is essential.
+But the problem is that, with 100% focus on story, there’s no time to consider structure.